theycallmeswift/theycallmeswift.github.com/_posts/2013-02-01-the-elements-of-a-good-api-demo.md

 title: "The elements of a great API demo."
 ---

-Recently, I've been thinking about what it is that makes a great API demo.
-Not a good API demo, *a great API demo*.
-There's probably no 100% formula, but I've come up with some tips that will definitely get you going in the right direction.

 My current demo is something that I'm particularly proud of.
 If you haven't seen it already, here's a decent recording of it from PennApps.